JinLeeGG/AML-EGR1-Survival-Analysis/README.md

-# Analysis of EGR1 Gene Expression and Survival in Acute Myeloid Leukemia (AML) Patients, and Building a Machine Learning Model
+# Analysis of EGR1 Gene Expression and Survival in Acute Myeloid Leukemia (AML) Patients, and Building a Predictive Machine Learning Model

 ## Project Overview